What does it cost?

 Just what are the costs involved??

-You’ve decided you would like to become a licensed real estate agent?
+You’ve decided you would like to become a licensed real estate salesperson?
 Now what do you do?

 1. You will have to take a salesperson’s course – whether it is online or in the classroom, it is required before you get your license.
 Course costs vary, so check into what works best for you.